PGCE Access Bursary Terms and Conditions 2020/21

 5.3 Changing course: Students who commence their studies and subsequently change course (but remain on a PGCE in Education) and remain at the same level of study (but not repeating the year), will have no impact on the award.
 Students changing courses outside of the PGCE in Education will lose the bursary award.

 5.4 Abeyance/Temporary Withdrawal: A student who takes a period of temporary withdrawal (abeyance) and who is in receipt of a bursary award would cease to receive bursary payments whilst temporarily withdrawn.
-Bursary payments made prior to temporarily withdrawing will not generally be requested to be repaid and remaining payments would generally be paid once the student returns to complete that level of study.
+Bursary payments made prior to temporarily withdrawing will not generally be requested to be repaid and remaining payments will generally be paid once the student returns to complete that level of study.

 5.6 Repeat/Extended Study: Repeat periods of study, and periods of temporary withdrawal that result in extended periods of study, are not supported by additional bursary payments.
 Bursary entitlement is for the maximum duration of each award and entitlement is not extended if overall course duration alters.

 5.7 Withdrawal from Study: A student who withdraws from their programme prior to completion and who is in receipt of a bursary award will not normally be requested to repay bursary payments made up to the point of withdrawal.
-However, entitlement to all future bursary payments and/or adjustments cease immediately a student withdraws.
+However, entitlement to all future bursary payments cease immediately a student withdraws.

 Any queries relating to these terms and conditions should be addressed to the Admissions Office by emailing: firstname.lastname@example.org